MiguelDP4/catalogue-statistics/README.md

 - I thank microverse for this amazing learning opportunity.
 - This project could not have been created without https://pokeapi.co/.
 You can visit the site by clicking on the link.
+- Pokeapi was created by [Paul Hallet](https://github.com/phalt), you can check his github by clicking on his name.
+Thank you very much for the API Paul.
+- Want to know more about the API?
+You can check more information here https://pokeapi.co/about

 ## Available Scripts